postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 ### Why use Workspaces?

 You can use Workspaces to:
-* Easily find collections and environments related to the project at hand - smoother workflows and less mistakes.
+* Find collections and environments related to your current project (smoother workflows and less mistakes.)
-* Faster context switching - group and view resources by context
+* Group and view resources by context for active collections in your personal or team Workspace
-  * Projectwise (Eg. collection, environment and monitor for a new service)
   * Teamwise (eg. all collections related to security@postman)
   * All active collections you're working on
   * Viewing all published documentation in the team
-* Easier project onboarding and offboarding - just join a workspace, no need to find and subscribe to all collections
+* Make project onboarding easier (just join a workspace, no need to find and subscribe to all collections)

 Project-specific Workspaces provide superior organization and insight into your collections.